Genetically modified food: Crops

 The majority of GM crops have been modified to be resistant to selected herbicides, usually a glyphosate or glufosinate based one.
 Genetically modified crops engineered to resist herbicides are now more available than conventionally bred resistant varieties.
 Most currently available genes used to engineer insect resistance come from the Bacillus thuringiensis (Bt) bacterium and code for delta endotoxins.
 A few use the genes that encode for vegetative insecticidal proteins.
 The only gene commercially used to provide insect protection that does not originate from B. thuringiensis is the Cowpea trypsin inhibitor (CpTI).
-CpTI was first approved for use cotton in 1999 and is currently undergoing trials in rice.
+CpTI was first approved for use in cotton in 1999 and is currently undergoing trials in rice.
 Less than one percent of GM crops contained other traits, which include providing virus resistance, delaying senescence and altering the plants composition.

 Adoption by farmers has been rapid, between 1996 and 2013, the total surface area of land cultivated with GM crops increased by a factor of 100.
 Geographically though the spread has been uneven, with strong growth in the Americas and parts of Asia and little in Europe and Africa in 2013 only 10% of world cropland was GM, with the US, Canada, Brazil, and Argentina being 90% of that.
 Its socioeconomic spread has been more even, with approximately 54% of worldwide GM crops grown in developing countries in 2013.
 Although doubts have been raised, most studies have found growing GM crops to be beneficial to farmers through decreased pesticide use as well as increased crop yield and farm profit.

 Fruits and vegetables

-Long before humans began using transgenics, sweet potato emerged naturally 8000 years ago by embedding of genes from bacteria, that increased its sugar content.
-Kyndt et al 2015 finds Agrobacterium tumefaciens DNA from this natural transgenic event still in the crop's genome today.
+Sweet potato domestication, which began approximately 8,000–10,000 years ago, involved the incorporation of Agrobacterium tumefaciens DNA into the crop's genome through horizontal gene transfer.
+Research by Kyndt et al. (2015) identified sequences of Agrobacterium tumefaciens DNA persisting in modern sweet potato genomes; while this natural transgenic event demonstrates that horizontal gene transfer has long affected crop genetics, the specific traits enhanced by this transfer remain incompletely characterized.